Rajeshwari-githl/schoolwebsite.com/README.md

  <img src="https://github.com/Rajeshwari-githl/schoolwebsite.com/blob/main/Screenshots/Screenshot%204.png">
  <br>

- <p> if u have any idea to improve it or make it more interesting, u can feel free to send a PR </p>
+ <p> if u have any idea to improve it or make it more interesting, u can feel free to send a PR. </p>